It’s been a busy holiday weekend over here.

 We hadn’t seen too much happening in the planter box…until this weekend.
 First we noticed a couple of hot peppers…

-I can’t wait to keep checking it, let alone harvest our fruits and veggies!
-If our garden is a success, I might have to help Ash build another planter box next year.
+…then a few tomatoes, and finally some itsy, bitsy red and green peppers.
+It was a Fourth of July miracle!I can’t wait to keep checking it, let alone harvest our fruits and veggies!
+If our garden is a success, I might have to help Ash build another DIY planter box next year.

 Here is Ash double checking the measurements of the fabric, and Zeus who always seems to make his way into the photos 🙂